rollthecloudinc/quell/README.md

 Druid follows the [principles of green software engineering](https://principles.green/).

-# Prototypes
+# Rapid Dev

-Pages in Druid can be created and modified without changing or writting any code.
+Web experiences can be built without any code using the built in druid Editor.
 Prototype web experiences created with Druid Editor can be found below.

 ## Collect